Congratulations to Dorothy Y. White, the inaugural recipient of the Karen D. King Excellence in Advocacy Award.

 Nominate a Colleague

-The deadline for nominations is September 1, 2020.
+The deadline for nominations was September 1, 2020.
+Nominations are now closed.

 NOTE: Nominations for this award are for individuals only.
 Group nominations will not be considered.